equinix-labs/terraform-equinix-fabric-connection-gcp/examples/fabric-port-connection/README.md

 # Fabric Port Connection Example

-This example demonstrates usage of the Equinix Connection module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Fabric port to Google Cloud Interconnect.
+This example demonstrates usage of the Equinix Connection GCP module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Fabric port to Google Cloud Interconnect.
 It will:

-- Use VPC 'default'
+- Use VPC 'default'.
-- Use project specified in provider
+- Use project specified in provider.
-- Create a Google Cloud Router
+- Create a Google Cloud Router.
-- Create a Google Cloud Interconnect/VLAN Attachment
+- Create a Google Cloud Interconnect/VLAN Attachment.
-- Create an Equinix Fabric l2 connection with minimun available bandwidth for Google Cloud service profile
+- Create an Equinix Fabric l2 connection with minimun available bandwidth for Google Cloud service profile.

 ## Usage